joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/02/todayspaper/quotation-of-the-day-9-years-after-tragedy-a-search-for-remembrance.html?searchResultPosition=5

 **SpaceX Makes First Nighttime Splash Down With Astronauts Since 1968**\
-`Crew-1, which launched to the space station in November, will head home in the capsule called Resilience.`\
+`Crew-1, which launched to the space station in November, left the space station in the capsule called Resilience.`\
 https://nytimes.com/2021/05/02/science/spacex-nasa-landing.html?searchResultPosition=6

 **Make a Card That Blooms**\